Quiz

 Avian Radiology: Basic Principles, Reference Values & Clinical Cases

-View the RACE-approved recording of the live webinar presented by Minh Huynh, DVM, MRCVS, DECZM (Avian), DAZCM.
+View this webinar recording by Minh Huynh, DVM, MRCVS, DECZM (Avian), DAZCM, RACE-approved for 1 credit hour.
 Avian radiography is an invaluable tool to assess internal disorders and to screen for subclinical disease in birds.
 Coelomic organs can be examined for cardiorespiratory, digestive, or urogenital disease.
-Radiographs also extremely useful to diagnose appendicular skeleton lesions, especially in case of trauma.
+Radiographs are also extremely useful to diagnose appendicular skeleton lesions, especially in case of trauma.
 Proper positioning is crucial for accurate interpretation and general anesthesia or sedation is usually recommended for optimal image acquisition.
 Standard and non-standard views as well as indications and limitations of radiography will be discussed.
-This presentation will also explore a standardized, step-by-step evaluation of conventional radiographs.
-A review of the current literature will be used to enhance this discussion of clinical cases.
+This presentation also explores a standardized, step-by-step evaluation of conventional radiographs.
+A review of the current literature is also used to enhance the discussion of clinical cases.

 Article Video Webinar